Items

 Event: Henry Cohen Lecture - Van Jones The 2015 Henry Cohen Lecture Series, Public Policy in Action, is devoted to advancing social equity in America and is hosted by Milano School of International Affairs, Management, and Urban Policy, Center for New York City Affairs, and Tishman Environment and Design Center.
 Van Jones, President of Dream Corps Unlimited, presented the speech: “Rebuilding the Dream: Framing Civil Rights for the 21st Century.” -

-Photos: COP 2015 Photos A set of photos about The New School and Tishman Center's attendance at the 2015 Paris Council of Parties conference. -
+Photos: 2015 Paris Conference of Parties A set of photos about The New School and Tishman Center's attendance at the 2015 United Nations Framework Convention on Climate Change's Conference of Parties in Paris. -

 Administrative: COP 21 Meeting Agendas A set of documents about The New School and Tishman Center's attendance at the 2015 Paris Council of Parties conference. -